The Siberian Tiger – the silent master of distance

 Each frequency is a coordinate in space.

-He hears the heartbeat of prey in the snow, the footsteps underground, the wind in the branches – and separates them from each other like you recognize voices in a room.
+He hears the heartbeat of prey in the snow, the footsteps underground, the wind in the branches – and separates them from each other, just as you can distinguish voices in a room.

-He can still perceive low tones that are well below the human hearing threshold: 17 Hertz – vibration instead of sound.
+He can still perceive low tones when they are far below the human hearing threshold: 17 Hertz – vibration instead of sound.

-To us, they sound like a distant rumble, barely audible but tangible – somewhere between the stomach and the chest.
+To us, they sound like a distant rumble, barely audible, but perceptible – somewhere between the stomach and chest.

-If you hear it, it has already arrived.
+If you can hear him, he has already arrived.

 When snow smells